 A seriously belated welcome, actually.
 Dan Fellow has been with Think Tasmania from day one as our professional tourism photography expert.
-But we’d be remiss not to introduce him formally, as we did with Mike Fry.
+But we’d be remiss not to introduce him formally.

 Something is recent though, and that’s Dan’s foray into the Facebook social media market.
 His new page is called Tasmania Photos and has just been launched.
 Check it out.
 I’m sure you’ll like it.